sculpture and pottery courses

-My friendly pottery and sculpture courses are held on Monday, Tuesday and Thursday mornings (10am-12.30pm) and Monday and Thursday evenings (7.30pm-10pm), and give pupils of all ages the opportunity to try pottery or sculpture, or a mixture of the two - if it can be made from clay, I will do my best to help you make it.
+My friendly pottery and clay sculpture courses are held on Monday, Tuesday and Thursday mornings (10am-12.30pm) and Monday evenings (7.30pm-10pm), and give pupils of all ages the opportunity to try pottery or sculpture, or a mixture of the two - if it can be made from clay, I will do my best to help you make it.

 I have a large selection of clays and glazes, a small throwing wheel you are welcome to use if you already know how (unfortunately, I do not teach wheel throwing from scratch at the moment) and two kilns.
 Pupils usually have their work fired but I can arrange for special pieces to be cast in bronze if required.

 Stone carving classes are held on Saturday mornings (10.30am-1pm) and are always relaxed and friendly, teaching you how to turn your ideas into a piece of art.